Aera Technology named a Leader in the Gartner® Magic Quadrant™ for Decision Intelligence Platforms. Read Now

 Traditional forecasting methods, where human planners manually adjust algorithmic or machine learning (ML) predictions, have several limitations.
 Planners often lack the time to review all forecasts thoroughly, struggle to determine which forecasts require adjustments and by how much, and, when making changes, frequently introduce bias.
 Moreover, there is little structured learning in these processes to drive ongoing improvements.

-Decision intelligence can help overcome these challenges.
+Agentic decision intelligence can help overcome these challenges.
 A new approach — where humans and intelligent agents collaborate in a closed-loop forecasting process — offers continuous improvement, enhances explainability, and allows both humans and agents to learn together.

 Forecast Automation and Explainability